foundry-rs/book/src/misc/struct-encoding.md

-#### Struct Encoding
+## Struct Encoding

-Structs are custom defined types that can group several variables:
+Structs are user defined types that can group several variables:

 ```solidity
 struct MyStruct {